Description

 Bob has 1600 USDC and utilizes the entirety as collateral, reaching the maximum mintable amount.

-Bob attempts to swap his USDC for 1 ETH using SmartVaultV3::swap()
+Bob attempts to swap his USDC for 1 ETH using SmartVaultV3::swap().

-The calculated swapFee
+The calculated swapFee is 50 USDC.

-The calculated minimumAmountOut
+The calculated minimumAmountOut is 1600 USDC.

-becomes 1600 - 50 = 1550 USDC.
+The inputted amountIn becomes 1600 - 50 = 1550 USDC.

-Due to the higher minimumAmountOut
+Due to the higher minimumAmountOut value than amountIn, the swap reverts.

 Recommended Mitigation

-in the calculation for minimumAmountOut
+Include the swapFee in the calculation for minimumAmountOut as follows:

 Tools Used